Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.updateOrAdd(arrayOfDocs)
 ```

-Try to find and update multiple documents.
-The `_id` of every doc in this array will be used.
-If a document doesn't exist, that document will be added as it.
-Every document will be encrypted.
+Try to find and update one or more documents.
+It uses the `_id` of every object to find the document.
+If a document doesn't exist, that object will get added as it.
+And encrypt the document.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------